 - Brushing teeth with a non-flavored toothpaste

 - Drinking lots of fluids - staying hydrated

 - Avoiding caffeine and alcohol (which are known irritants to Dry Mouth)

 For some, these home remedies and lifestyle changes can prove effective in relieving at least some of the symptoms they experience from Scleroderma-related Dry Mouth.
 For others, these are not enough to provide the level of relief needed to combat the irritation; therefore many turn to dry mouth products to find the remedy they desire.

 Another Solution: Xylimelts For Dry Mouth

 If you suffer from Dry Mouth and the above lifestyle changes are not enough to give you the relief you need, try XyliMelts oral adhering discs.
 Each XyliMelts disc contains 500 mg of xylitol and oral lubricant which slowly releases to stimulate saliva and coat and moisturize your mouth.
 XyliMelts discs can be used during the daytime with no effect on talking or appearance.
-And because they adhere, they are safe to use at night while sleeping when dry mouth is worst.
-Here is a review from someone with Scleroderma who has used XyliMelts discs to solve their problem:
+And because they adhere, they are safe to use at night while sleeping when dry mouth is the worst.

 Some Final Tips/disclaimer